Files

 {source_name}__{variant_name}.{extension}

-- for projects, this is
+• for components, this is components__{folder_name}

-- for components, this is
+• for projects, this is {project-name}

-: the API ID of a variant orbase
+• variant_name: the API ID of a variant or base for files generated for non-variant text

-: the file extension that corresponds to the configured format(s)
+• extension: the file extension that corresponds to the configured format(s)

-To keep cross-platform behavior consistent, file names will be fully lowercase, have whitespace replaced with hyphens, and have non-word characters (with the exception of -
+To keep cross-platform behavior consistent, file names will be fully lowercase, have whitespace replaced with hyphens, and have non-word characters (with the exception of - and _) removed.

 See the section on iOS format-specific files for the only exception to these conventions.